Brar Lab Research

 The mechanisms that link cellular differentiation programs and dynamic gene regulation in complex eukaryotic systems remain mysterious.
 Such programs drive diverse and central biological processes including organismal development, immune function, disease progression, and meiosis.
 Our lab is focused on the molecular basis for the cellular remodeling accompanying meiosis, the highly conserved process by which gametes are produced.

 We study meiosis because it is itself a biologically interesting and important process, but also because it serves as a tractable model for the complex cellular changes that accompany many types of differentiation.
 We are interested in understanding the fundamental mechanisms by which a cell achieves such changes.
-Towards this end, we use high-throughput and classical genetic and molecular approaches in budding yeast (S. cerevisiae) to study the role of pervasive short protein synthesis in meiosis, specialized regulation of meiotic translation, and the role of several prominent and diverse stress response pathways in driving cells through the meiotic program.
+Towards this end, we use high-throughput and classical genetic and molecular approaches in budding yeast (S. cerevisiae) to study the role of pervasive short protein synthesis in meiosis, the role of several prominent and diverse stress response pathways in driving cells through the meiotic program, the contribution of regulated transcript toggling to gene regulation, and the modes of translational control that are important in meiotic cells.

 In my post-doctoral studies, I globally probed the regulation of the comprehensive cellular restructuring underlying meiosis.
 Ribosome profiling, the deep sequencing of ribosome protected mRNA fragments, is a new method that monitors protein synthesis with scale, speed, and accuracy rivaling approaches for mRNA measurement (Ingolia et al., Science 2009).
 I applied this method to numerous time points through the yeast meiotic program in parallel with mRNA-seq and molecular staging to generate a rich atlas of meiotic events and gene expression and the first high-resolution map of protein synthesis through a developmental program (Brar et al., Science, 2012).